 Crushed avocado on toast.
 You’re familiar.

 Our server said this not-so-awesome cheese and vegetable-laced egg concoction was the best breakfast item on the menu and the most popular dish on the menu, which begs the question - WHY IS THERE NO BREAKFAST PIZZA ON THE MENU?
 We want breakfast pizza, please.

-A really nice serving of octopus, seared and doused in olive oil, in a bed of sunchokes and a bunch of other action.
+A really nice serving of octopus, seared and doused in olive oil, on a bed of sunchokes and a bunch of other action.
 Definitely worth ordering.

 A.k.a. fried balls filled with green risotto and mozzarella.
 You want these.

-More filled fried things, this time with potato, scallions and spicy soppresata.
+More filled fried things, this time with potato, scallions, and spicy soppressata.
 Definitely not a bad situation.

 Rabbit meatballs.
 Lighter than your typical meatballs, these come in a really nice tomato sauce with black olives and ricotta.
 We’d order them again for sure.

 The true test of any pizza place is their plain pie, and Marta passes with flying colors.
 Roman-style pizza has a super thin, super crispy crust, and honestly tastes more like eating flatbread than the doughy-style New York pizza we’re all used to eating.
 It’s a nice change of pace, and we like it.

 The carbonara pizza was a little underwhelming.
 We get so excited about eating rich, eggy, pepper-and-potato-laced pizza that it’s inevitably disappointing and generally better when prepared as a pasta instead (like they do at Maialino).

 A beer-brined chicken breast, heavily-spiced, with a nice char on the outside.
 This is definitely tasty, but also tough to cut up in a way that makes it easily shareable.
 Know that before you order one for the table.

 Grilled lamb chops and shoulder, sitting atop a bean salad.
 The chops are seasoned perfectly.
 We’d definitely go this route again.